programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Train an LDA model.

-When we go to train the MALLET model using gensim, we need to tell gensim the path to our MALLET installation.
-As noted above, if you followed the directions from [the previous tutorial](https://programminghistorian.org/lessons/topic-modeling-and-mallet#installing-mallet), MALLET was installed in /user/mallet-2.X.X/bin (Unix/Mac) and C:\\mallet\\bin (Windows).
+When we go to train the MALLET model using `gensim`, we need to tell `gensim` the path to our MALLET installation.
+As noted above, if you followed the directions from [the previous tutorial](https://programminghistorian.org/lessons/topic-modeling-and-mallet#installing-mallet), MALLET was installed in C:\\mallet\\bin (Windows) and /user/mallet-2.X.X/bin (Unix/Mac).

 ```python